 We aren’t usually huge fans of the Italy Pavilion at the Festivals.
 We want to like it so bad, but coming from an Italian family, we have high expectations.
 This ravioli is probably one of the best dishes we’ve had from this pavilion.
 It’s creamy, it’s rich, it’s big enough to share or for a small meal.

 Ropa Vieja Empanada from Islands of the Caribbean

-Topped with a tomato aioli, this empanada had a flaky crust and a delicious, slightly spicy filling of Ropa Vieja.
-If you love bolder flavors like we do, this should top your list.
+Topped with tomato aioli, this empanada had a flaky crust and a delicious, slightly spicy filling of Ropa Vieja.
+If you love bolder flavors as we do, this should top your list.